-The ATI TEAS is designed specifically to assess a student's preparedness entering the health science fields.
+The ATI TEAS is designed specifically to assess a student's preparedness for entering the health science fields.
 This test is comprised of 170 questions that test the basic academic skills you will need to perform in class in the areas of: Reading, Math, Science, and English and Language Usage.
 This is a proctored exam through the AC testing center or Online proctor via ATI TEAS.
 Students will have 209 minutes to complete the test and results are sent to the program director.
 Students will be allowed three (3) attempts to pass the TEAS test and must be completed prior to the application deadline.
 Visit the Angelina College Surgical Technology page for registration instructions.
+Successful candidates must pass with an overall "Proficient" score.